abachman/document-editor/README.md

 If postgres is central / trusted / canonical, automerge, which was built for a local-first world, may not be a good fit.

-### idea: simplify change history

-only allow document changes that can be summarized as a list of [].length == 2 jsonb selector events and then just apply those to the DB-persisted document as they come in and publish outwards to all connected clients.

 ## Running the App

 ```console